 The old approach involved keeping my confidential data in a set of encrypted sparse disk images that were stored in Dropbox.
 Dropbox provided both a cloud backup of this data, as well as the mechanism through which the data was shared with my wife.
-Espionage provided an elegant user-interface for mounting and accessing the data on those sparse images.

 The benefit of the old approach was that my confidential documents were secured both locally and in the cloud.
 The problem, though, was that even though cloud-syncing sparse disk images is much more efficient than syncing a non-sparse image—since only modified image bands have to sync—the amount of data that does get synced relative to the underlying change in internal files proved too much.
 For example, a simple change to a text file would result in several megabytes of data to upload to Dropbox—and over our pathetic Spanish ADSL lines, that was just too much.

 As a result, I found myself bit by bit moving my most frequently accessed confidential data out of the secure disk images, and back into native Dropbox.

 The ideal solution

 The ideal solution for me would be a product/service similar to Dropbox, but which encrypts the data stored in the cloud, and provides for some type of local security on the computer as well.

 For example, imagine Dropbox but implemented in a way that requires you to locally “unlock” your Dropbox before you can access the files.
 Then, once I’m done with the files, I’d re-lock the local file system, and the service could still sync the encrypted internal data to the cloud.

 As far as I know, such a service/product doesn’t exist, and so I had to settle for the next best thing.

 The new solution, Tresorit